darthcloud/BlueRetroWiki/Home.md

 2. Select the BlueRetro\*.bin you want then click Update Firmware button.
 3. Via PC Chrome update should take around 5 minutes, with Android Chrome it will take around 45 minutes (!!!).

-# 8 - Web config

-Power on system and connect via Web Bluetooth at https://blueretro.io to configure adapter.\
-**The config mode is only available if no controller is connected.** \
-**Supported only in Desktop or Android Chrome**

-See [BlueRetro BLE Web Config User Manual](BlueRetro-BLE-Web-Config-User-Manual) for more detail.

-# 9 - Pairing Bluetooth controller
+# 8 - Pairing Bluetooth controller

 In default configuration BlueRetro is always in inquiry mode (LED pulsing) if no controller is connected\
 Pair via inquiry first (SYNC or pairing mode), on subsequent connection you can simply page (button press or power on button).\